ansible/ansible-ui/framework/PageForm/README.md

 import { AwxPageForm } from './AwxPageForm'; // AWX
 // or
 import { HubPageForm } from './HubPageForm'; // HUB
+// or
+import { EdaPageForm } from './EdaPageForm'; // EDA
 ```

 Then, use it like any regular component: